Implement Versions and plans in Pigment

 • You need to explicitly isolate actuals in formulas or reports

-• Your Reforecast cycle leaves gaps in actual coverage (e.g. you need to pull your May actuals before the Q2 Reforecast starts)
+• Your Reforecast cycle leaves gaps in actual coverage (for example, you need to pull your May actuals before the Q2 Reforecast starts)

 Otherwise, you may choose to omit it and rely on switchover logic within each version to handle actual months—keeping your model simpler and leaner.